sageshoyu/docs-opmanual_sky/book/opmanual_sky/10-build/30-partsList.md

     <img style='width:35em' src="drone.png"/>
 </figure>

-This price does not include spare batteries, supplies and tools.
+This price does not include spare batteries,ESC flasher, supplies and tools.